thelezend/shyft-rs-sdk/README.md

 ## Contribution

 Your contributions are welcome!
-Please ensure your code follows the existing style and includes documentation and tests for any new functionality.
+Please ensure your code follows the existing style and includes documentation, examples and tests for any new functionality.

 ## License